hansiglaser/pas-readline/README.rst

 -------------------

   ``src/``
-    Header translations and oop wrapper.
+    Header translations and OOP wrapper.

   ``src/examples/``
     Examples for the direct usage of the header translations as well as